 History of Calliope Music

 While walking in the French Quarter, I heard the lively musical dance of the steam calliope.
 Historically, Greek mythology explains that Calliope (Kalliope) was the oldest daughter of Zeus and Mnemosyne.
 As the eldest of the Muses, she was a goddess of music, song, and dance.
-In art, Calliope is typically holding a tablet or a scroll representing poetry or lyre representing music and song.
+In art, Calliope usually holds a tablet or a scroll representing poetry or a lyre representing music and song.

 If you have never heard the sound of a calliope, take a minute to listen on the steamboats.org website.
-This site has recorded calliope sounds for several ships and interesting stories about the steamboat industry.
+(Scroll down the page to the audio recordings).
+This site has recorded calliope sounds for several ships, including the Natchez, and interesting stories about the steamboat industry.

 Steamboat Natchez Calliope Music